Eligibility criteria and application

 The program management team at EPFL can assist you throughout the application process by appointment.
 Do not hesitate to write to [email protected] if you have any questions or to set a support meeting.

-Your motivation letter (max.
-800 words) should highlight your interest in pursuing this program and your expectations in terms of outcomes, as well as the following information:
+Your motivation letter must contain a maximum of 800 words.
+It should highlight your interest in pursuing this program and your expectations in terms of outcomes, as well as the following information:

 • Your motivation, interests and expectations in undertaking the Laidlaw Program, and how you will make the most of the experience (e.g. how participation in the program could help your personal and career aspirations)

-• What you seek to do in the Leadership-in-Action project, and why (describe your ideal plan or general intention – there is no need to be specific at this stage)
+• What you seek to do in the Leadership-in-Action project, and why.
+What type of project do you want to pursue?
+Describe your ideal plan or general intention – there is no need to be specific at this stage

 • How you would contribute to the Laidlaw Scholars Network and to your peers at EPFL